FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

     <dd>
         optional order constraint that specifies the order of the facet groups
     </dd>
+    <dt>requireConstraint:entityFetch</dt>
     <dd>
-        optional requirement constraint that allows you to fetch the referenced entity body; the `entityFetch` constraint can contain nested `referenceContent` with an additional `entityFetch` / `entityGroupFetch` constraints that allows you to fetch the entities in a graph-like manner to an "infinite" depth
+        optional requirement constraint that allows you to fetch the referenced facet entity body; the `entityFetch` constraint can contain nested `referenceContent` with an additional `entityFetch` / `entityGroupFetch` constraints that allows you to fetch the entities in a graph-like manner to an "infinite" depth
     </dd>
     <dt>requireConstraint:entityGroupFetch</dt>
     <dd>
-        optional requirement constraint that allows you to fetch the referenced entity group body; the `entityGroupFetch` constraint can contain nested `referenceContent` with an additional `entityFetch` / `entityGroupFetch` constraints that allows you to fetch the entities in a graph-like manner to an "infinite" depth
+        optional requirement constraint that allows you to fetch the referenced group entity body; the `entityGroupFetch` constraint can contain nested `referenceContent` with an additional `entityFetch` / `entityGroupFetch` constraints that allows you to fetch the entities in a graph-like manner to an "infinite" depth
     </dd>